Joint Strike Missile

-The Joint Strike Missile (JSM) is a multi-role, air-launched cruise missile under development by the Norwegian company Kongsberg Defence & Aerospace (KDA) and American company Raytheon Missiles & Defense.
+The Joint Strike Missile (JSM) is a multi-role, air-launched cruise missile under development by the Norwegian company Kongsberg Defence & Aerospace and American company Raytheon Missiles & Defense.
 The JSM is derived from the Naval Strike Missile.

 Development

 A development of the Naval Strike Missile (NSM), the Joint Strike Missile (JSM) will feature an option for ground strike and a two-way communications line, so that the missile can communicate with the central control room or other missiles in the air.
 This missile will be integrated with the Lockheed Martin F-35 Lightning II.
 Studies have shown that the F-35 would be able to carry two of these in its internal bays, while four additional missiles could be carried externally.

 Lockheed Martin and Kongsberg signed a joint-marketing agreement for this air-launched version of the NSM, as well as an agreement committing both parties to integrating the JSM on the F-35 platform.
 The project is funded by Norway and Australia.
 Kongsberg signed a contract for the first phase of development of the JSM in April, 2009, which is scheduled for completion within 18 months.
-The JSM will have multicore computers running Integrity real-time operating system from Green Hills Software.
+The JSM will have multicore computers running the Integrity real-time operating system from Green Hills Software.

-Improved features for the Joint Strike Missile include: